Ethan-Kerstiens/csci210_project2/README.md

 ## Problem Statement

-We have seen a lot of useful commands so far, such as: **mkdir**, **rmdir**, **ls**, and **cd**.
-As we begin to study C, it turns out that there is an interesting application of a data structure called a **tree** which allows us to simulate these commands in code.
+We have seen a lot of useful commands so far, such as: **mkdir**, **rmdir**, **ls**, **pwd**, and **cd**.
+As we begin to study C, it turns out that there is an interesting application of a data structure called a _tree_ which allows us to simulate these commands in code.
 Though this project is only in C, it will be a good review for your Unix knowledge.
+For simplicity, we won't be implementing flags on commands.

 A tree is a data structure (more specifically, graphs) which you'll see in *Data Structures & Algorithms*, *Discrete Math*, and again in *Algorithms*.

 Circles are "nodes" or "vertices", and have data associated with them, such as a name.
 Edges between nodes create parent-child relationships.

+For more on trees, read [trees.md](trees.md).

 Your task on this project is to use a tree to simulate the **mkdir** command in Linux file system tree, where nodes represent files and directories along a path.

 **Important Note**: For this project, we are **only** asking you to implement the **mkdir** command and the code to run it.
 You are **not** implementing any other commands, though that would be fun. ;)

+## Tips

+A good way to approach this project may be the following:
+- Implement the main() function, including the switch case for commands.
+Implement findCmd() to help.
+- Initialize any Node structs or variables you might need.
+- Implement the tokenizer using `strtok`: split strings based on delimiter ("/"); store tokens so that they can be used later in the program (splitting dirName and pathName for example)
+- Implement mkdir functionality
+    - Handle whether path is absolute or relative
+	- Create a new directory node
+	- Ensure that the directory node is properly connected (make sure it is the child/sibling of the proper node) and initialized. (fileType = 'D', childPtr = null, etc.)

 ## Input Format